Dr. Philipp Dankel

 - Working title and synopsis of the doctoral project

-- Your motivation for your doctorate at the University of Basel presentation of your special eligibility for the doctoral program in linguistics
+- Motivation for doctoral studies at the University of Basel and statement of particular eligibility for the doctoral program in linguistics

 The admission into Doctoral Program in Linguistics (HPSL) at the University of Basel is conditional on successful admission to a doctorate at the University of Basel’s Faculty of Humanities and Social Sciences.